-The following graph shows the total return to our stockholders compared to a peer group and the Nasdaq Composite Index over the period from March 29, 2008 to March 30, 2013.
-Each line on the graph assumes that \$100 was invested in our common stock on March 29, 2008 or in the respective indices at the closing price on March 29, 2008.
-The graph then presents the value of these investments, assuming reinvestment of dividends, through the close of trading on March 30, 2013.
+The following graph shows the total return to our stockholders compared to a peer group, the Russell 2000 Small Cap Index and the Nasdaq Composite Index over the period from March 28, 2009 to March 29, 2014.
+Because of the diversity of our markets and products we do not believe that a combination of peer issuers can be selected on an industry or line-of-business basis to provide a meaningful basis for comparing shareholder return.
+Accordingly, the Russell 2000 Small Cap Index is comprised of issuers with generally similar market capitalizations to that of the Company, and as permitted by regulation is included in the graph.
+Each line on the graph assumes that \$100 was invested in our common stock on March 28, 2009 or in the respective indices at the closing price on March 28, 2009.
+The graph then presents the value of these investments, assuming reinvestment of dividends, through the close of trading on March 29, 2014.